Emergency:

 When the side effects of radiation therapy develop months or years after the treatment has ended, they are considered long-term side effects.
 Here is the list of long-term breast radiation side effects:

-Lymphoedema or a swollen arm
+Lymphoedema or a Swollen Arm

 • Radiations can damage surrounding lymph nodes.
 It can accumulate lymph fluids, resulting in a swollen arm, hand, or chest.